EarthBound fandom: Fan base

 Digital Trends's Anthony John Agnello wrote that no video game fans have suffered as much as EarthBound fans, and cited Nintendo's reluctance to release Mother series games in North America.
 IGN described the series as neglected by Nintendo in North America for similar reasons.
 Aaron Linde of Shacknews felt that Nintendo's "historic passive-aggression towards EarthBound fans [seemed] somehow anachronistic" in response to the outcries from the game's fan community.
 He added that while the company is known for providing "the most personal experiences in gaming's history", Nintendo lacks the "bedside manner" required of contemporary game companies, and that he could not think of a "more deserving fan base" than EarthBound's.

 Marcus Lindblom, who localized the Japanese Mother 2 into the English EarthBound, followed the fan community from afar and, in mid-2012, introduced himself at the Penny Arcade Expo Fangamer booth.
 When the game's Wii U re-release was announced, the press became interested in Lindblom's experience.
 Lindblom had planned a book about the game's development, release, and fandom as a Kickstarter project before a reply from Nintendo discouraged him from pursuing the idea.
 He plans to continue to communicate directly with the community about the game's history.
 For instance, Lindblom struck down a popular ("infamous") "abortion theory" that the game's final sequence is a metaphor for an abortion, with Giygas as the fetus.

 A film group known as 54&O Productions developed a fan-made documentary entitled Mother to Earth.
 The documentary focuses on the road to Mothers localization in North America, and includes interviews with key people behind the process.
 It was released on August 31, 2020.

-The fan website Mother Forever hosts an annual "Mother Direct" live presentation of Mother-related fan projects.
+The fan website Mother Forever hosted an annual "Mother Direct" live presentation of Mother-related fan projects.